 - Dry the Blood Oranges for 1 Hour, Roll in Additional Sugar, Then Place in the Fridge to Dry Overnight

 I hope you are as excited as I am to bake this Vegan Blood Orange Chocolate Olive Oil Cake.
-If anything, I hope that the recipes on this site give you a deeper appreciation for the magic of olive oil in baking.
+If anything, I hope that the recipes on this site give you a deeper appreciation for the magic of olive oil in cakes.
 Enjoy!

 In case you’re looking for a few more Vegan Dessert Recipes featuring citrus, don’t miss out on these recipes:Print

 A decadent and moist Vegan Blood Orange Chocolate Olive Oil Cake made with juicy ripe blood oranges, cocoa powder, and fragrant olive oil.
 Top with a layer of vegan blood orange frosting and candied blood oranges for the ultimate vegan cake!